OnionIoT/Onion-Docs/Omega2/Kit-Guides/Maker/tutorials/02-servo-controlling-servo.md

 // * the program should be something along the lines of setting the servo to 0˚, 45˚, 90˚, 135˚, 180˚, and then back down by 45˚ steps, have a noticeable but not annoyingly long delay between the steps
 // * have it run in an infinite loop -->

 Prior to running the code you will need to have python and the OmegaExpansion libraries installed.
-You can install with the following commands
+You can install with the following commands:

 ```
 opkg update
 opkg install python-light
 opkg install pyPwmExp
 ```
-Run the following python code and observe your your motor
+Run the following python code and observe your your motor.

 ```
 from OmegaExpansion import pwmExp